Research

 Archaeo-optics

-Exploring light, projection, and perception inside prehistoric monuments
+Exploring light, projection, and perception inside prehistoric monuments.

 Since 2012, Aaron has conducted experimental fieldwork at numerous Neolithic chambered monuments, revealing that these spaces can generate moving, colourful optical projections reminiscent of cinematography.